-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on September 1, 2023.
-On September 4, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
-On September 5, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name which differed from the named Respondent (Redacted for Privacy) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on September 6, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on September 7, 2023.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on September 8, 2023.
+On the same day, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On September 11, 2023, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.